 - Inclusion of women and minorities (if applicable)

 - References (no page limit)

-The “study section” for the applications will consist of a group of 3-5 PHEFREE site PIs recruited by the Chair of the Pilot Project Selection Committee.
+The “study section” for the applications will consist of a group of three to five PHEFREE site PIs recruited by the Chair of the Pilot Project Selection Committee.
 The site PIs will recuse themselves if an application is from their Institution.
 External Ad Hoc reviewers may be called as needed.
 NIH scale scores and related reviews will be anonymously given to each applicant after discussion of each application.
 The Chair of Pilot Project Selection Committee (Nicola Longo, MD, PhD) will forward mean scores and recommendation for funding to the PI of PHEFREE.
 Each applicant will be reviewed based on the following criteria:

 - Does the application describe the plan for ensuring that the proposed project is related to hyperphenylalaninemia, biopterin defects and related conditions, promotes clinical trial readiness and has the potential to move the field forward?